oidoid/nature-elsewhere/readme.md

 #### Floating Point Modulo

-I also had some floating point errors when taking relatively small modulos of very large numbers.
+I also had some floating point errors when taking relatively small divisors of very large numbers.
 [The following] seemed to work ok and is [the definition for OpenGL's `mod`](https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/mod.xhtml):